Testing for the Network Small-World Property: The null and the alternative hypotheses and superimposed Newman-Watts type models

-\end{enumerate} Note $\theta,z,B$ are not dependent on $\beta$.
+\begin{enumerate} \item Fix, the following quantities. (a) The number of communities $k$ and $n$ dimensional community assignment vector $z$. (b) The $n$ dimensional vector of degree parameters $\theta$, such that $\sum_{i:z_i =q}\theta_i =1$, (c) a $k \times k$ matrix of parameters $B$ such that $\sum_{q,l}B_{ql} = 1.$ (d) A constant $0 \leq \beta \leq 1$. \item Construct a $ \left \lceil{2\delta\beta}\right \rceil$-regular ring lattice of $n$ nodes as before. \item Next, for each of the ${n \choose 2}$ node pairs, add an edge connecting them according to the outcome of the Bernoulli trial: $A_{ij} \sim Bernoulli(n(2\delta-\left \lfloor{2\delta\beta}\right \rfloor)\theta_i \theta_j B_{z_iz_j}).$ \end{enumerate} Note $\theta,z,B$ are not dependent on $\beta$.
 Essentially, for this alternative model, as we decrease the value of $\beta$ away from 1, three key properties of the DCSBM null model, namely, average density, degree heterogeneity and community memberships are approximately being preserved.
 The only quantity that changes with $\beta$ is how much information is available regarding the DCSBM portion of the model.
-Again, for $\beta=0$, the DCSBM portion of the mixture yields an empty graph and this model yields a $2 \delta$ regular ring lattice, while for $\beta=1$, the ring lattice is an empty graph, and this model yields a graph from DCSBM model.
+For $\beta=1$, the DCSBM portion of the mixture yields an empty graph and this model yields a $2 \delta$ regular ring lattice, while for $\beta=0$, the ring lattice is an empty graph, and this model yields a graph from DCSBM model.